 THE SECRETARY OF RELIGION

 SS Dr. Sat Kaur Khalsa has served as Secretary of Religion since 1991 and was ordained as a Sikh Dharma Minister in 1975.
 As Secretary of Religion, Dr. Sat Kaur oversees and is ultimately responsible for the delivery of the functions of this Office.
 Dr. Sat Kaur is a long-time member of the International Khalsa Council and the Khalsa Council Executive Committee.
-She maintains a full-time psychotherapy private practice in Santa Monica, California, and Santa Fe, New Mexico, counseling individuals, couples, and families to support their personal and spiritual growth.
+She maintains a full-time psychotherapy tele-health private practice in California and New Mexico, counseling individuals, couples, and families to support their personal and spiritual growth.
 She is a certified Kundalini Yoga teacher, a facilitator of White Tantric Yoga®, and a published author.

 Photo Credit: “Guru Granth Sahib” by J. Singh (Wikimedia Commons).